doda2025-team3/operation/README.md

 # Operation repository for SMS Checker

 This repository contains all the information required to run the SMS Checker application and operate the cluster with Docker Compose.
-It contains only two files: the docker-compose.yml file and this README file.

 For reference, the following repositories app and model-service contain the frontend and the backend of the application respectively.